MeoMunDep/CryptoRank/README.md

 > You need to `cd` to the file after extract it
 > To run the bot, use the following command: `cd cryptoRank; node meomundep`

+⚠️ **Disclaimer**

+This project was created solely as a **personal educational exercise**.
+It is **not an official product**, website, or service of any company or brand referenced in this repository.
+The creator is **not affiliated, associated, endorsed by, or connected** with any such company or brand in any way.

+The code is provided **"as is"** without any warranties or guarantees.
+Certain parts of the source are intentionally **obfuscated** to protect personal research, custom logic, and implementation techniques developed during learning and experimentation.

+Use this project responsibly and at your own risk.
+**Redistribution, resale, or commercial use** of any part of this code—whether original or modified—is **not permitted**.

 🎇Enjoy!